supakeen/pungi/doc/messaging.rst

 more information about the event.
 At the very least, the object will contain a ``compose_id`` key.

-The script is invoked in compose directory and can read other information there.
+The notification script inherits working directory from the parent process and it can be called from the same directory ``pungi-koji`` is called from.
+The working directory is listed at the start of main log.

 Currently these messages are sent: